 Distillation works by heating water to boiling point; it turns into vapor, and the vapor is collected in another container.
 Most of the contaminants remain in the fast container.

 And because of how effective distillation is at removing almost 100% arsenic and contaminants, it does offer a great way to remove arsenic from water within a short time.

 The distiller can produce one gallon every 5.5 hours; it made with stainless both in the interior and exterior.

 With Megahome Countertop Distiller you get…

-- A safe way to distill water at the push of a button
+- A safe way to remove arsenic from water

 - The cleanest water of most purification